trishanku-org/heaven/README.md

 #### Moral of the story

-Forking the heavens is not beyond the realms of possibility.
+Even the consensus in the heavens was negotiated.

 ## What